-Network Name (SSID): The default is "Hughes 9211" or "Hughes 9202", but you can change it to whatever you want.
+Network Name (SSID): The default is "Hughes 9203 nnnnnnn" (includes last digits of terminal's serial number), but you can change it to whatever you want.

 Network Region: There is only one region for all countries.

 Network Channel: This controls the radio channel number (1 through 11) used by the access point.
 To meet FCC regulations, channels 12 to 14 are not supported.